Vildhjarta: History

 In November 2019, the group released "Den Helige Anden", which would be the first single of the then-tentatively titled second album Kaos2 with an estimated release date of 2020.
 However, it wasn't until April 2021 before further details would be announced, along with the release of a new single "När de du älskar kommer tillbaka från de döda" from an album now titled måsstaden under vatten.
-It is the first release to feature drummer Buster Odeholm, who additionally mixed, mastered and produced the album.
+It is the last release to feature founding bassist Johan Nyberg and the first to feature drummer Buster Odeholm, who additionally mixed, mastered and produced the album.
 On 20 August 2021, two new songs titled "Toxin" and "Kaos2" were released along with the album art, tracklist and the release date of the album, 15 October 2021.
 On 17 September 2021, the last single from the album, "Penny Royal Poison", was released.

 On 25 November 2021, the band released the instrumental edition for måsstaden under vatten.
 On 25 January 2022 Vildhjarta released remixed and remastered versions of måsstaden and Thousands of Evils, entitled måsstaden (forte) and Thousands of Evils (forte).
 Remixing and mastering for both records was done by drummer Odeholm, with assistance from Chris George, drummer of American metalcore band Sworn In.

 In March 2025, it was confirmed that guitarist and founding member Daniel Bergström is no longer part of the band.
 With Bergström's departure, there are no original members left in the band.

 On 30 May 2025, the band released their third full-length album Där skogen sjunger under evighetens granar.
 On 24 October 2025, the band released the instrumental edition for Där skogen sjunger under evighetens granar.

 Influences and meaning of "thall"

 Guitarist Calle Thomér has cited the bands Meshuggah, Ion Dissonance, Katatonia, and The Mars Volta as some of the group's most prominent influences.

 With their distinct take on djent, Vildhjarta inadvertently coined the accompanying word thall, which the group have used to describe their own music and which has become a meme among the band and its fans.
 The etymology of thall originates from the slurred pronunciation of the World of Warcraft character Thrall when spoken with a Swedish accent.
-The word has since become synonymous with the band aesthetically, but more-recently, the band has explained that the context of the word is rather vague and has no real explicit meaning; "It can be whatever you want it to be".
+The word has since become synonymous with the band aesthetically, but more recently, the band has explained that the context of the word is rather vague and has no real explicit meaning; "It can be whatever you want it to be".